Pediatric Prenatal Consults

 Along those lines, we need to realize that vaccines are a major method of disease prevention and have been enormously successful in reducing and even eliminating diseases.
 I understand completely the concerns that parents have regarding possible side effects or links to other conditions such as autism.
 But when you look at the double-blinded studies involving kids who did and didn’t receive the vaccines, there just isn’t any link to autism.
 Please see my full article on this subject here.

-While I encourage my families to follow the standard vaccination schedule, I will also work with families that prefer to split or delay vaccines in an appropriate manner, but due to recent outbreaks of pertussis and measles here in New York and around the country, we no longer work with completely unvaccinated children.
+I encourage families to follow the standard vaccination schedule as I did with my two daughters.
+We already “split and delay vaccines”, waiting to give any until 2 months old, and then only giving a low dose of each at 2,4 and 6 months old.
+It is likely safe to delay the Hepatitis B vaccine a bit more, but all other vaccines should be given on time.
+Due to recent outbreaks of pertussis and measles here in New York and around the country, we no longer work with completely unvaccinated children.

 Quality Care from Day One